probcomp/Gen.jl/docs/src/ref/distributions.md

 **Importantly, Julia control flow constructs generally expect `CONST` values: the condition of an `if` or the range of a `for` loop cannot be `ARG` or `RND`.**
-_(Developer note: We could change this: it would not be too difficult, e.g., to add support for most use cases of `if`.)_

 The body expression as a whole must be a `RND` expression, representing a random variable.
 The behavior of the `@dist` definition is then to define a new